You may be wondering, “Are affirmations Biblical?” The short answer is “yes” if used the way God intended.

 4- I am at peace with my past because I am a new creation in Christ.
 (Philippians 3:13, 2 Corinthians 5:17)

-5- I am a radiant woman of God and I embrace the way God made me.
+5- I am a radiant woman of God and I embrace the way God made me, created in the image of God.
 (Psalm 139:4)

 6- I can do hard things today because God is my refuge and strength.
 (Psalm 46:1, Isaiah 40:31)